 We need to redefine what makes us attractive.

-Matthew explained that the scale in which you determine your feelings or attraction for a man should be based primarily on how he treats you and others.
-If a guy makes you feel like he could take you or leave you, what is attractive about that?
-A man that acts like a playboy or one who objectifies women shouldn’t be praised or chased after.
-Yet, it always seems that women are distraught over the guy that doesn’t deserve a second thought or a moment of emotional distress.
+Hussey explained that the scale in which you determine your feelings or attraction for a man should be based primarily on how he treats you and others.
+If a guy makes you feel like he could take you or leave you, what's attractive about that?
+A man who acts like a playboy or who objectifies women shouldn’t be praised or chased after.
+Yet, it always seems that women are distraught over the guy who doesn’t deserve a second thought or a moment of emotional distress.

 The same revolution, however, needs to be made for women.
 We need to redefine what makes us attractive.
 As Audrey Hepburn so gracefully said, “Elegance is the only beauty that never fades.”